 "In Your Anger Do Not Sin" Bible Crafts and Games

-Teaching Concept: In this lesson children learn that anger is an emotion that everyone experiences.
+Anger is an emotion that everyone experiences.
 It is not a sin to be angry, but it is a sin to use your anger to hurt others, yourself, or to destroy things.
-They learn from Jesus' example how to handle anger in a constructive way.
+Children learn from Jesus' example how to handle anger in a constructive way.
 The teacher presents seven mad monsters and gives examples of things children can do to take control before the mad monsters do.

 Mad Monsters Bible Verse Coloring Sheet